Teton Range

-The Teton Range is a mountain range of the Rocky Mountains in North America.
+The Teton Range, or simply the Tetons, is a mountain range of the Rocky Mountains in North America.
 It extends for approximately 40 mi in a north–south direction through the U.S. state of Wyoming, east of the Idaho state line.
 It is south of Yellowstone National Park, and most of the east side of the range is within Grand Teton National Park.

 One theory says the early French voyageurs named the range les trois tétons ("the three breasts") after the breast-like shapes of its peaks.
 Another theory says the range is named for the Teton Sioux (from Thítȟuŋwaŋ), also known as the Lakota people.
 It is likely that the local Shoshone people once called the whole range Teewinot, meaning "many pinnacles".

 The principal summits of the central massif, sometimes referred to as the Cathedral Group, are Grand Teton (13775 ft), Mount Owen (12928 ft), Teewinot (12325 ft), Middle Teton (12804 ft) and South Teton (12514 ft).
 Other peaks in the range include Mount Moran (12605 ft), Mount Wister (11490 ft), Buck Mountain (11938 ft) and Static Peak (11303 ft).